Chuloo/hackmamba-dev-mercy/src/blogs/ml-experiment-tracking.md

 This often requires engineers to design and build an architecture for the workbench that best suits their workflow with external and in-house tools—which is outside the scope of this article.
 However, a typical workflow for this development stage will demonstrate how a specific problem might affect the workflow design and how the solution would play out with an out-of-the-box workbench.

-Here, we’ll implement the experimentation workflow using [DagsHub](https://dagshub.com/??utm_medium=hackmamba-blog), [Google Colab](https://colab.research.google.com/), [MLflow](https://mlflow.org/), and [Data version control (DVC)](https://dvc.org/).
+Here, we’ll implement the experimentation workflow using <span style="color: #874FFF;">[DagsHub](https://dagshub.com/??utm_medium=hackmamba-blog)</span>, <span style="color: #874FFF;">[Google Colab](https://colab.research.google.com/)</span>, <span style="color: #874FFF;">[MLflow](https://mlflow.org/)</span>, and <span style="color: #874FFF;">[Data version control (DVC)](https://dvc.org/)</span>.
 We’ll focus on how to do this without diving deep into the technicalities of building or designing a workbench from scratch.
 Going that route might increase the complexity involved, especially if you are in the early stages of understanding ML workflows, just working on a small project, or trying to implement a proof of concept.

 ## Prerequisites

 The following are required to follow along with this article comfortably:

 - A basic understanding of ML

-- A DagsHub account
+* A DagsHub account
-- You will need to connect your GitHub repository to DagsHub.
+* You will need to connect your GitHub repository to DagsHub.
 This blog will show you how.
 This makes it possible to seamlessly version control your workflows with both GitHub and DagsHub, giving you the extra capabilities DagsHub provides and are necessary for ML workflows.
   You can find the code for this project in this repository.
   In this article, you will:
-- Use DagYard to set up remote environments on Google Colab
+* Use DagYard to set up remote environments on Google Colab
-- Version data with DVC and store it in DagsHub storage
+* Version data with DVC and store it in DagsHub storage
-- Train and track model experiments with MLflow on Google Colab
+* Train and track model experiments with MLflow on Google Colab
-- Understand how use cases drive the ML development process
+* Understand how use cases drive the ML development process

 ## Case study: Train a model to translate alphabets to sign languages